Hbretonniere/interactive_plots/tutorials/Tutorial_#2.md

 The call function will be called each time we click : it's the equivalent of the function we created in tutorial 1 defining what we wanted to do while interacting.

 Here, I kept the drawing color interaction.
-But now that we can store the added points, the left click (or `ctrl` click) will **remove the latest drown point** !
+But now that we can store the added points, the right click (or `ctrl` click) will **remove the latest drown point** !

 # Try it :